 Today we meet in the lobby of our hotel at 12 pm for introductions and a light lunch followed by our bike ﬁtting and an afternoon ride.
-Our ride will take us up our ﬁrst climb of the trip to Sonnenberg looking over Lucerne and the lake.
-We’ll continue back along the lakeside to Lucerne.
+Our ride will take us around the outskirts of Luzern and along some of the lakeshore.
+Before dinner, we’ll meet a local guide for a visit to the town.

 Lucerne to Interlaken

 This morning we leave Lucerne for Interlaken.
 We’ll ride on the eastern ﬂanks of Mont Pilatus (2119 m) to the Alpnacher and Sarner “Sees” (lakes) on our way to Interlaken, located between lake Thun and Brienz.
 Sarnern is the capital of the Oberwald canton.
 The Sarnen town and lake lie at the base of the Giswilerstock peak.
-We’ll take a short detour to Brienz at the foot of the Brienzer-Rothorn (2350 m) and see one of it’s streets the Brungasse, which was awarded the “most beautiful street in Europe”.
-As we arrive in Intelaken we behold the dramatic views of the Bernese Alps, including three famous mountains: the Eiger, Monch and Jungfrau.
+We’ll take a short detour to Brienz at the foot of the Brienzer-Rothorn (2350 m) and see one of its streets the Brungasse, which was awarded the “most beautiful street in Europe”.
+As we arrive in Interlaken we behold the dramatic views of the Bernese Alps, including three famous mountains: the Eiger, Monch, and Jungfrau.

 Interlaken to Bern

 We leave Interlaken today and the Brienzersee and ride along the Thunersee.
 We’ll ride through this lake region with spectacular views of the Bernese Oberland Alps.
 Later we ride through Thun a medieval town on the western side of Thunersee.
 We ﬁnally arrive in Bern which has been for 30 years a UNESCO World Heritage site.
 Today the Swiss capital still enchants its visitors with its charm and diverse attractions and events.
 In the early evening we’ll have a guided visit of the town and then you’ll have free time to take advantage of all Bern has to offer.

 Bern: Optional Rest/Ride